ikondrat/franky/README.md

 ### Modules
 The default configuration file `conf/default.js` will be used due build process.

 Mind what it is linked as `src/franky.js`.

-You may have another list or required modules for build.
+You may have another list of modules to build.
+For what case change link `src/franky.js` to your modified configuration file and run `npm run build`

 Running the Unit Tests
 --------------------------------------